Will I Go Bald If My Dad Is Bald?

 Other Factors That Influence Hair Loss

 Hair genetics isn't the only culprit of baldness.
-Others are tied to lifestyle, health, and even stress.
-Here are other reasons causing your hair loss.
-By understanding and addressing these factors, you can take control of your hair health and potentially delay or prevent hair loss.
+Lifestyle, health, and even stress all plays a role.
+By understanding these factors, you can take control of your hair health and potentially delay hair loss.

-In men, DHT or dihydrotestosterone plays a major role in hair loss.
+DHT or dihydrotestosterone plays a major role in men's hair loss.
 If you have too much DHT production, male pattern baldness shows up.
-The good news is that during the early stages of MPB, you can delay the progression of your receding hairline.
+Catching MPB during the early stages can help you slow down that receding hairline.

 Environmental Factors

-Pollution and sun exposure can cause scalp damage and weaken hair.
-Living in a polluted environment, you'll have more free radicals in your body, contributing to baldness.
+Pollution and sun exposure can damage your scalp and weaken hair.
+Living in a polluted area also increases free radicals in your body, contributing to baldness.

 Stress

-It's common to be stressed out nowadays.
-Turn on your phone, and you get stressed when you see a no signal or internet connection icon.
-Intense emotional stress like losing a loved one or going through a divorce may cause our hair follicle cells to enter into a resting phase or telogen, leading to temporary hair loss called telogen effluvium.
+Stress is higher nowadays.
+Turn on your phone, and you get stressed when you see a 'no signal' or 'internet connection' icon.
+Intense emotional stress pushes hair follicles into a resting phase or telogen, leading to temporary hair loss called telogen effluvium.
 The good news?
-Hair often grows back when stress is under control.
+Hair often grows back when stress eases.

 Nutrition Deficiencies

-You may not know it, but what you eat impacts your hair health.
-If you're not getting the right amounts of key hair nutrients like iron, zinc, vitamin D, and biotin, your hair follicles may weaken and slow hair growth.
+What you eat impacts your hair health.
+If you're not getting the right amounts of key hair nutrients like iron, zinc, vitamin D, and biotin, it can weaken your hair follicles and slow hair growth.

 What Can You Do About Genetic Hair Loss

-If you're experiencing hair thinning, don't worry; it's not the end of the world.
+If you're experiencing hair thinning, don't freak out; it's not the end of the world.
 It's just hair.
-If addressed early, there's a bigger chance of delaying the progression of male pattern baldness.
+If you act early, there's a better chance of delaying the progression of male pattern baldness.

 Medications: The Science-Backed Approach